demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

   }
 ```

-Create a new dotliqud template *wall.liquid* in the *views/user* directly and update it as below
+Create a new dotliqud template *wall.liquid* in the *views/user* directory and update it as below

 ```html
 {% extends "master_page.liquid" %}